By Mike McDaniel,

 Chief Investment Officer

 We pride ourselves in our respect for the markets.
 We believe that price is truth and that you need to approach investment analysis with humility, or you risk being humbled by the complexity of the markets.

-The historical six-month 95% Probability Range is profound because humans make decisions in the short term.
+The six-month 95% Historical Range is profound because humans make decisions in the short term.
 Great advisors couple the realities of investor psychology in the short term with the risk capacity discussion, powered by Retirement Maps, to marry both short term and long term probabilities decisions.

-In this analysis, we calculated what percentage of the top 250 used securities in our system broke below the 95% Probability Range throughout each month.
-In the vast majority of cases, none of the 250 most widely used securities on our platform broke below the calculated 95% Probability Range, as shown by the “0” below.
+In this analysis, we calculated what percentage of the top 250 used securities in our system broke below the 95% Historical Range throughout each month.
+In the vast majority of cases, none of the 250 most widely used securities on our platform broke below the calculated 95% Historical Range, as shown by the “0” below.

-The highest number of securities that broke below the calculated 95% Probability Range was 4 of 250 (1.6%); the 6-month periods between November 2017 and May 2018.
-That means that only 4 of the 250 most used securities on our platform fell below the calculated 95% Probability Range established throughout November 2017.
+The highest number of securities that broke below the calculated 95% Historical Range was 4 of 250 (1.6%); the 6-month periods between November 2017 and May 2018.
+That means that only 4 of the 250 most used securities on our platform fell below the calculated 95% Historical Range established throughout November 2017.